Incubeta/prod-fivetran-tiktokads-dbt-package/README.md

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dby package, you must have the following:
-- At least one Fivetran Microsoft connector syncing data for at least one of the predefined reports:
+- At least one Fivetran TikTok connector syncing data for at least one of the predefined reports:
     - tiktok_ad_performance_v_1
 - A BigQuery data destination.